About light RAIL

 CATS Special Transportation Service (STS) provides door-to-door transit services within Charlotte's city limits and the towns of Matthews and Pineville for individuals with disabilities certified as eligible according to the Americans with Disabilities Act (ADA).
 STS vehicles connect with Niner Paratransit for campus service.
 STS service requires user registration and CATS approval before being eligible to ride.
 This process takes 30 days on average to complete.

-If you are issued a citation because you did not have your 49er Card, you may appeal the citation with CATS.
+If you are issued a citation because you did not have your All-Access Pass, you may appeal the citation with CATS.
 CATS may decline or approve the appeal at their discretion.
 UNC Charlotte will not refund citation fines.

 No, only UNC Charlotte students and employees are eligible for the CATS All-Access Passes.
 You may purchase tickets at light rail station kiosks or use the CATS Pass Mobile Ticketing App.